eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 #         eosio <= eosio::setabi                {"account":"eosio.msig","abi":{"types":[{"new_type_name":"account_name","type":"name"}],"structs":[{...
 ```

-### **1.11.
-Create and allocate the SYS currency**
+### 1.11.
+Create and allocate the SYS currency

 Create the `SYS` currency with a maximum value of 10 billion tokens.
 Then, issue one billion tokens.
-Replace `SYS` with your specific currency designation.
+Replace `SYS` with your specific currency designation, if you have a different one.

 1. In the first step, the `create` action from the `eosio.token` contract, authorized by the `eosio.token` account, creates 1B `SYS` tokens in the `eosio` account.
 This effectively creates the maximum supply of tokens, but does not put any tokens into circulation.
 Tokens not in circulation can be considered to be held in reserve.

 ```shell
 cleos push action eosio.token create '[ "eosio", "10000000000.0000 SYS" ]' -p eosio.token@active
 ```

-Output:

 ```shell
 executed transaction: 0440461e0d8816b4a8fd9d47c1a6a53536d3c7af54abf53eace884f008429697  120 bytes  326 us
 #   eosio.token <= eosio.token::create          {"issuer":"eosio","maximum_supply":"10000000000.0000 SYS"}